OpenSaMD/OpenSaMD/docs/02-intended-performance.md

 To provide an example of the level of results intended by this software this document details the results from the head and neck model named `lifehouse-0.2.0`.
 It represents the results from the model that was frozen on 15/10/2021.
-Its checkpoint label is "20211015-104758/0000".
+Its checkpoint label is `20211015-104758/0000`.

-In practice, before utilisation clinically within your centre the model is to be validated against retrospective treatment data from your centre.
+In practice, before utilisation clinically within your centre the model is to be validated and potentially refined using retrospective treatment data from your centre.
 This is detailed within the {doc}`01-intended-use` document.

 ## Data overview